 Unfortunately, workers and self-employed contractors may see their contracts being terminated where they fail to comply with a “no jab, no job” policy, and they would be unable to claim unfair dismissal as a result of their status.

 What if you refuse for legitimate reasons?

-A person may refuse the vaccine because (for example), they’re pregnant, looking to get pregnant, breastfeeding, for religious reasons, due to ethical veganism or because of a disability or allergy.
+A person may refuse the vaccine because (for example), they’re pregnant, looking to get pregnant, breastfeeding, because of a disability or allergy.
 If an employer then refuses to allow an employee to work because of this or dismisses them, it could be discrimination contrary to the Equality Act 2010, provided they can evidence a protected characteristic.
 However, in such circumstances an employer may be able to argue a defence to claims of this nature, on the basis that they had a legitimate reason for a vaccine requirement (provided they do of course!).

 An anti-vaccination belief, whilst not a protected characteristic itself, could potentially amount to a philosophical belief under the Equality Act 2010, thereby providing protection to the individual.
 Whilst this is not an easy argument, it is undoubtably one which may arise due to the controversial nature of the vaccine which attracts strong and varied views.
 However, to qualify as a philosophical belief which the Equality Act 2010 protects, such beliefs must be worthy of respect in a democratic society.
 It may well be that a Tribunal will not uphold that “Anti-Vaxx” views meet this threshold.